Easy Korean Fried Chicken Recipe (Air Fryer or Oven)

 - Cornstarch | Coat the chicken pieces with corn starch to produce crispy chicken, you may also use potato starch if you have it on hand.

-- Ginger & Garlic | Use freshly grated or minced ginger and fresh garlic for the best flavors.
+- Ginger & Garlic: Freshly grated for the best flavor.

 Recommended Equipment